teem2/dreem2/3rd_party/README.md

 Another options is if you have upx you can just re-unpack the official binary (i.e. 'upx -d phantomjs-2.0.0-macosx/bin/phantomjs’) and it seems to work.

+--- Installation ---
+To install this version:

+1) Unzip it.
+2) Figure out where your phantomjs is installed
+    > which phantomjs
+3) Backup your existing phantomjs from /usr/local/bin/phantomjs or whereever yours was found.
+4) Copy the new one to /usr/local/bin/phantomjs or whereever yours was found.
+5) Verify the version by typing:
+    > phantomjs -v

+--- Todo ---
 Once these issues are resolved we should remove this from our repo.

 <!-- The MIT License (MIT)